fkirc/attranslate/README.md

 Next, you should write a project-specific script that invokes `attranslate` for your specific files.
 See [sample scripts](/sample-scripts) for guidance on how to translate your project-specific files.

-## Service Configuration

-If you use `attranslate` with an automated translation-service, then you need to configure an API-key.
-API-keys can be obtained for free, but you might need to register an account.
-See [service config](docs/SERVICE_CONFIG.md) for guidance on how to obtain API-keys for specific services.

-Once you have an API-key, pass your API-key to `attranslate` via the `--serviceConfig` flag.

 ## Interpolations and Matchers